It’s not the events of our lives that shape us, but our beliefs as to what those events mean.

-Once you are clear about the limiting beliefs that are holding you back, you can move onto step two of this process.
+Once you are clear about the limiting beliefs that are holding you back, you can move to step two of this process.

 Step 2: Question Your Limiting Beliefs

 Your limiting beliefs are only as strong as the references that support them.
-And often your limiting beliefs probably have a plethora of references that make them very real in your life.
+And, often your limiting beliefs probably have a plethora of references that influence your perspective on reality.

-It’s important to keep in mind that these references where only once ideas, that became opinions, and later came together to form your beliefs.
+It’s important to keep in mind that these references were only once ideas, that became opinions, and later came together to form your beliefs.
 As such, they aren’t real.
 They are of course real for you, but that’s only your perspective.
 Change your perspective and opinion about them, and you will likewise throw doubt on your limiting beliefs.
-And that is exactly what you’re going to do right now.
-You are going to throw doubt upon these beliefs from all possible angles and perspectives.

-Here are some questions to get you started with this process.
-However, there may be many more questions that you might like to ask that are very specific to your situation.
-This list will hopefully get you started, but you should certainly add your own questions as you move through this process.
+Here are some questions to get you started on this process.
+This list will hopefully get you going, but you should certainly add your own questions as you move through this process.